pvcraven/web-development-class/source/semester_1/03_distributed_version_control/02_dvcs/dvcs.rst

 Quick Reference
 ---------------

+.. _commit-and-upload:

 Commit and Upload
 ^^^^^^^^^^^^^^^^^

 Do this whenever you are done with a session of programming:

 1. Open "command prompt" on Windows, or "terminal" on MacOS.
+2. Change directory to your project.
+If it is on your desktop, start by typing ``cd Desktop``.
+(If you use OneDrive, you may need to ``cd OneDrive`` BEFORE changing to the Desktop.)
-2. Type ``cd mydirectoryname`` where the name of the directory will be the same as the name of your repository on BitBucket.
+   Then type ``cd mydirectoryname`` where the name of the directory will be the same as the name of your repository on
+   GitHub.
 You can usually type in the first few letters and hit <tab> to fill in the rest of the directory name.
 3. Type ``git pull`` to get all the latest changes.
 4. Do your changes.
 5. Type ``git add *``